Art 606, Final: Portfolio

 At the end of the semester, and four additional projects down the road (two of them fairly complex, multi-week projects) our final turned out to consist of building another portfolio.
 The instructor (who was new this semester, since our previous instructor had retired) had intended that the people who had made it through the class to the end might be able to use these in job interviews.
 I rather suspect that they could.
 He’d assigned a good range of projects.
 He also permitted us to extend our first portfolio to produce the final, so since I’d been doing that already I did so.

-Well, I’m certainly not making any money from it.
+Well hey, I’m certainly not making any money from it.
 But let me make it clear, I do not own the rights to any of these photos.
-Although some I have paid for in my clip art/stock photography subscription.
+Although some of them I have paid for in my clip art/stock photography subscription.

 I made a number of changes to the portfolio on this 2nd go-round.
 There had been some glitches in my first version that needed to be fixed.
 I also changed the color scheme and added a number of effects.
 In this final version the background was changed to black, white, and grey, leaving the actual projects to provide the color.